AetherialMist/JavaLearning/chapter-001/lesson-001/README.md

 }
 ```

 Notice how we put each `System.out.println();` on its own line in the file.
-This makes it easier to read!
+This makes the program easier to read!

 Your console output should look similar to the following (using whatever values for the types you specified):